clami66/AF_unmasked/README.md

 ...
 ```

-And a `template.pdb`/`template.cif` file containing as many template chains as there are target chains in the fasta file, you can run:
+And a `.pdb`/`.cif` file containing as many template chains as there are target chains in the fasta file, you can run e.g.:

 ```
 python prepare_templates.py --target examples/H1137/H1137.fasta --template examples/H1137/H1137.pdb --out_dir examples/ --align
 ```

+When using a `.fasta` target, the outputs will be saved in a subfolder inside `out_dir` with the same name as the fasta file.
+In this case, the outputs will be stored inside `examples/H1137` because the fasta filename is `H1137.fasta`.

 **Chain mapping flags**